erkyrath/glulxe/README.md

 line in glulxe.h), you must include the libxml2 library.
 See the XMLLIB definition in the Makefile.

+## Autosave

+This interpreter supports autosave if the Glk library does.
+Currently only two do: RemGlk and IosGlk.
+(The latter is no longer supported on modern iOS, so RemGlk is your only real option.)

+Autosave covers two slightly different scenarios:

+### Hedging against the possibility of process termination

+This was how the iOS interpreters work (worked).
+The app would start and run normally, but it *could* be killed at any time (when in the background).
+Therefore, we autosave every turn.
+At startup time, if autosave files exist, we restore them and continue play.

+To operate in this mode in a Unix environment:

+    ./glulxe --autosave --autoskiparrange filename.ulx

+The --autosave argument causes an autosave every turn.
+The --autoskiparrange argument skips this on Arrange (window resize) events.
+(We may get several Arrange events in a row, and they don't represent progress that a player would care about losing.)

+When relaunching, if autosave files exist, do:

+    ./glulxe --autosave --autoskiparrange --autorestore -autometrics filename.ulx

+The --autorestore arguments loads the autosave.
+The -autometrics argument (a RemGlk argument, hence the single dash) tells RemGlk to skip the step of waiting for an Init event with metrics.
+(This is not needed because the game will already be in progress.
+But you can send a normal Arrange event if you think your window size might be different from the autosave state.)

+### Single-turn operation

+This mode allows you to play a game without keeping a long-term process active.
+On every player input, the interpreter will launch, autorestore, process the input, autosave, and exit.

+To operate in this mode in a Unix environment:

+    ./glulxe --autosave -singleturn filename.ulx

+The -singleturn argument (a RemGlk argument) tells the interpreter to exit as soon as an output stanza is generated.

+When relaunching, if autosave files exist, do:

+    ./glulxe --autosave --autorestore -singleturn -autometrics filename.ulx

 ## Version

 0.5.### (###)